AFRICA

 • whether the notification requirement was breached intentionally or negligently;

-• importance of the undertakings involved in the relevant market;
+• the significance of the undertakings involved in the relevant market;

-• whether prima facie the merger constitutes a threat to competition.
-Such a threat is presumed if the total aggregate market share of the enterprises involved in the merger is 20% or more (or, if no market shares are combined, the market share of one of these companies is 30%); and
+• whether, on a prima facie basis, the merger poses a threat to competition.
+Such a threat is presumed if the total aggregate market share of the undertakings involved in the merger is 20% or more,or if the market share of one undertaking alone is 30% (where no market shares are combined) ; and

-In addition, individuals implementing a reportable merger without prior clearance are subject to a fine of up to CHF 20,000.
+Individuals involved in implementing a reportable merger without clearance may also be subject to a personal fine of up to CHF 20,000.

-Further, the implementation of a reportable merger before clearance is void.
+The implementation of a reportable merger prior to clearance is void.

 The process – phases and deadlines